Vision

 No single organization can create this kind of future alone.

 Riders, donors, bike shops, brands, Haïtian community leaders, volunteers, and advisors - all have a part in this story.
-When you support Thrive Haïti, you’re not just backing one project or one event.
-You’re helping to build the conditions for a different future for young cyclists in Haïti.
+When you support Thrive Haïti, you’re not just backing one project or event.
+You’re helping blaze the trails to a new future for young cyclists in Haïti - one with more pathways to succeed on and off the bike.

 A future where:

-• Bikes are tools for growth and opportunity
+- Bikes are a catalyst for growth and opportunity for individuals and communities

-• Young people are seen, supported, and equipped
+- Young people are seen, supported, and equipped with more tools to build their future

 And we’re inviting you to ride with us.